tmaxsoft-us/oftools_compile/docs/README.md

 ### 3.1 Setup section area

-The setup section area only allows to define a 'setup' section.
-A mandatory option that you need to define is the 'workdir' option.
+The setup section area only allows to define one ```[setup]``` section.
+In the ```[setup]``` section, the 'workdir' option must be defined.
-The 'workdir' option is a full path to the working directory which oftools_compile uses during the build process.
+The 'workdir' option is a full path to the working directory which oftools_compile uses during the entire build process.
-For example, the source code gets copied over to 'workdir' and intermideate files gets created in the same directory.
-Also, the log files and report files also gets placed into the working directory.

 ### 3.2 Execute section area

-The execute section area is for the sections that executes external compilers and tools to build a program.
+The execute section area is for the sections that executes compilers and tools to build a program.
+Unlike setup section area, this section area allows you to define multiple sections.
-The name of a section is mapped to the linux command to be executed appended by the 'option' defined.
+For each section, the name of the section is directly mapped to a Linux command and the value of the 'option' appended to the command while the execution of the Linux command.
-For instance, if you define a section named \[ofcbpp\], and define 'option' as "-i $OF_COMPILE_IN -o $OF_COMPILE_OUT", then the command "ofcbpp -i $OF_COMPILE_IN $OF_COMPILE_OUT" will be executed.
-Sections in the execute section area must define a 'option'.
+For instance, if you define a section as ```[ofcbpp]```, with 'option' defined as "-i $OF_COMPILE_IN -o $OF_COMPILE_OUT", then the Linux command "ofcbpp -i $OF_COMPILE_IN $OF_COMPILE_OUT" will be executed.

-Also, This section allows to use filter variable appended to the section name.
-The filter variables let's you conditionally execute the section when the condition is met.
+Also, This section allows to use filter variable appended to the section name to allow execute the section conditionally.
-Each compile section must define a 'option' which is used as a compile options

-Each section have it's own mandatory options to declare and for

 ### 3.3 Deploy section area

+The deploy section area is for defining how the compiled program gets deployed into different type of destination.
+This section area only allows you to define ```[deploy]``` section only, but still you can append filter variables to the section name if needed.
+In deploy section, there are four different type of options that you can define.

+1. file
+    - Specify the file name that needs to be deployed.
+    - Internally, the $OF_COMPILE_IN will be copied into the file name specified.
+2. dataset
+    - Name of the target dataset that the file needs to be deployed to.
+    - Internally, it will trigger 'dlupdate' command to deploy the file to the dataset.
+3. tdl
+    - Name of the tdl library path which the file needs to be deployed to.
+    - Internally, it will trigger 'tdlupdate' command to deploy the file to the tdl library.
+4. region
+    - Name of the osc region name which the file needs to be deployed to.
+    - Internally, it will trigger 'osctdlupdate' command to deploy the file to the osc tdl library.

 ### 3.4 Environment variable

-The environment variable can be defined by adding '$' in the front of the name of the option.
+The environment variable can be defined by adding '$' as a prefix to the name of a option.
-This environment variable is equivalent to the one that is being used in the Linux system.
+This environment variable is equivalent to the environment variable that is being used in the Linux system.
-Also, there are pre-defined environment variables which are $OF_COMPILE_IN, $OF_COMPILE_OUT, and $OF_COMPILE_BASE.
+There are pre-defined environment variables that oftools_compile uses which are ```$OF_COMPILE_IN```, ```$OF_COMPILE_OUT```, and ```$OF_COMPILE_BASE```.

 1. $OF_COMPILE_IN
     - Holds the input file name on given section.
-    - This value gets automatically updated by previous section's $OF_COMPILE_OUT value at the time when given section gets initialized.
+    - This value gets automatically updated by previous section's ```$OF_COMPILE_OUT``` value at the time when given section gets initialized.
-    - This can be override by defining $OF_COMPILE_IN in the given section.
+    - This can be override by defining ```$OF_COMPILE_IN``` in the given section.
 2. $OF_COMPILE_OUT
     - Holds the output file name on given section.
-    - This value gets automatically updated by replacing extension of $OF_COMPILE_IN to current sections name at the time when given section gets initialized.
+    - This value gets automatically updated by replacing extension of ```$OF_COMPILE_IN``` to current sections name at the time when given section gets initialized.
-    - This can be override by defining $OF_COMPILE_IN in the given section.
+    - This can be override by defining ```$OF_COMPILE_IN``` in the given section.
 3. $OF_COMPILE_BASE
     - Holds the $OF_COMPILE_IN value without extension.
-    - This value gets automatically updated by removing extension of $OF_COMPILE_IN at the time when given section gets initialized.
+    - This value gets automatically updated by removing extension of ```$OF_COMPILE_IN``` at the time when given section gets initialized.
-    - This can be override by defining $OF_COMPILE_BASE in the given section.
+    - This can be override by defining ```$OF_COMPILE_BASE``` in the given section.

 ### 3.5 Filter variable

-The filter variable can be defined by adding '?' in the front of the name of the option.
+The filter variable can be defined by adding '?' as a prefix to the name of a option.
-It is used to execute sections conditionally by adding the filter variable next to the section name.
+The main purpose of this variable is to execute sections conditionally based on the result of the filter variable.
-Base on the result of the filter variable, sections can be executed conditionally.
-Note that only one section will be executed no matter how many sections are

-  gets resolved on the time when it is defined.
+For example, when you append a filter variable to a section name, the given section will be executed only if the filter variable is true or have return code as zero.
+Note that when you define multiple sections with the same name but have different filter variable appended, only one of them will be executed during the build process.
+For instance, if there are sections defined ```[ofcob?sql]```, ```[ofcob?rw]```, ```[ofcob]``` and only ?rw filter variable is true, then the section ```[ofcob?rw]``` will be executed while [ofcob?sql] and [ofcob] gets ignored.

 ## 4. Outputs

 ### 4.1 Work Directory

-As mentioned in the [Example Profile Breakdown Section](#122-example-profile-breakdown), the workdir variable is set to /opt/tmaxapp/compile which is where the log files, report csv file, and temporary files will be stored.
-If we go into this directory, you can see the program names which have been compiled, the date, and time of which they have been compiled in the following format: ```PROGRAM_YYYYMMDD_HHMMSS```
+The workdir option is set to a working directory where the log, report, and intermediate files gets stored.
+There is two different types of directory inside the workdir.

+1. report
+    - The report file formatted as csv is located in this folder.
+    - Each report file have a time stamp in the file name to tell us when the file got created.
+2. file name with the time stamp
+    - For each compiling source, a dedicated folder is created as ```PROGRAMNAME_YYYYMMDD_HHMMSS```.
+    - In this folder, you can see the oftools_compile.log file that describes what sections and commands were been executed.
+    - Also, you may see intermediate files here if they got generated during the execution of sections.

 Here is an example of the working directory created for the compilation of the TMAXKRC3 program would look like.